 Summary: Martin Luther famously nailed to the door of the Wittenberg Castle church his 95 theses making the case against the Catholic church selling indulgences to get to heaven.
-In this post, I will compile my reasons why ASX Closed End Funds (CEFs aka LICs or LITs) should be eliminated - and, consequently, why retail investors should avoid (or sell out of) virtually all ASX CEFs, especially LICs.
+In this post, I will compile my reasons why almost all ASX Closed End Funds (CEFs aka LICs or LITs) should be eliminated - and, consequently, why retail investors should avoid (or sell out of) virtually all ASX CEFs, especially LICs.

 Details: